 Applications for the Foreign Language and Area Studies fellowships and Korea Foundation scholarships should be made following the instructions in the respective descriptions on this site.

 The Center for Korean Studies Graduate Scholarships range up to $2,500 and are available for full-time graduate students at UH Mānoa who demonstrate a proven commitment to the field of Korea-related studies.
 Scholarships can be used for tuition, special thesis needs, and some types of fieldwork.
 New incoming graduate students in Korea-related studies at UH Mānoa are encouraged to apply.
 The scholarship competition is open to all U.S. citizens and international students.

-This scholarship was established to provide financial assistance to undergraduate students with a commitment to Korea-related studies at UH Mānoa.
+These scholarships were established to provide financial assistance to undergraduate students with a commitment to Korea-related studies at UH Mānoa.
 Recipients must be of junior or senior standing enrolled full-time with a documented commitment to Korea-related studies.
 Recipients must have a minimum 3.0 GPA.
 Financial need will also be considered by the Review Committee.
 The scholarship competition is open to all U.S. citizens and international students.

 This scholarship was established by the Center for Korean Studies in honor of Donald C.W.
-Kim, a long-time supporter of Korean studies at the University of Hawai‘i.
+Kim (1928–2018), a long-time supporter of Korean studies at the University of Hawai'i.
 The scholarship was created both to provide financial assistance to top graduate scholars currently doing research in Korea-related studies at UH and to support incoming students to the program.
 The scholarship competition is open to U.S. citizens and international students.
 East-West Center grantees and full GAs/TAs are not eligible to apply.

 Students interested in applying for the Donald C.W.
 Kim Graduate Scholarship in Korean Studies should meet the following qualifications: